sethupathyk/Sliding-Form/README.md

 # Sliding-Form
-UI of Sign In/ Sign Up //(The sign up/in column slides over by clicking on it)
+Sliding form for sign in/up //(The sign up/in column slides over by clicking on it)